Basava Premanand

-Basava Premanand (17 February 1930 – 4 October 2009) was an Indian skeptic and rationalist from Kerala, India.
+Basava Premanand (17 February 1930 – 4 October 2009) was an Indian skeptic and rationalist from Kerala.
 He organised many tours around rural India for the promotion of scientific thinking, exposing alleged miracles and scams carried out by various charlatans and godmen while spreading awareness of dangerous superstitions.
 Premanand was the founder of the Federation of Indian Rationalist Associations, the convener of Indian CSICOP, and the owner-publisher-editor of the monthly magazine The Indian Skeptic, which investigates paranormal claims in India.

 Early life

 In the 1940s, Premanand quit school to take part in the Quit India Movement.
 With that his traditional schooling ended.
 His next seven years were spent in the newly started Sri-Steila Gurukula, where the Shantiniketan-Wardha brand of education was imparted.
 He was strongly influenced by Helena Blavatsky in his early years and in 1976 met the Sri Lankan skeptic Abraham Kovoor during his Miracle Exposure lecture tour in India.
 Since then, Premanand became a critic of Theosophy, and succeeded Kovoor after he died in 1978.